Aalsmeer: Economy

 Having 999000 m2 of floor space, the flower auction building of FloraHolland is one of the largest commercial buildings in the world.
 Its close proximity to Schiphol Airport allows the growers access to markets worldwide.
-Since 1 January 2008 the Aalsmeer flower auction has merged with the united auctions of Naaldwijk and Rijnsburg under the name FloraHolland, and is the largest auction market in the world.
+On 1 January 2008 the Aalsmeer flower auction merged with the united auctions of Naaldwijk and Rijnsburg under the name FloraHolland, and is the largest auction market in the world.
 The flowers that are grown and sold here are carnations, roses, lilacs, freesias, chrysanthemums, cyclamens, and begonias.

 The Endemol television studios are located in the former Central Auction building.
 The Bloemenlust building is nowadays a sports, event, and congress centre.
 Dominating the Ringvaart canal are the large building halls of Royal De Vries Scheepsbouw.

 Agriculture and manufacturing also play an important role in the economy of the locality.
 Dairy, beef, potatoes, vegetables, and fruit are the areas within agriculture, and the types of manufacturing in the city are farm products, sporting goods, boats, and packaging material.

 Culture

 Events

-Aalsmeer has always had a number of yearly recurring events and festivals.
-The most famous event has always been the Flower parade (Bloemencorso), every first Saturday in September.
-After 60 years, this tradition has been discontinued in 2007.
+Aalsmeer has a number of annual events and festivals.
+The most famous was the Flower parade (Bloemencorso), every first Saturday in September.
+After 60 years, this tradition was discontinued in 2007 as the flower auction stopped its sponsorship.
 Other annual events are the "Pramenrace", every second Saturday in September and the Bands Night (Bandjesavond) in June.

 Music scene

-Aalsmeer has always had a rich music scene.
+Aalsmeer has a rich music scene.
 The best known groups and artists from Aalsmeer and Kudelstaart since 1970 are: